SELF GUIDED AUDIO TOURS HAWAII

 1. When/Why do I need to board the shuttle?

 Since 2000, Zion has implemented a mandatory shuttle service inside the park in an effort to ease congestion.
 Shuttle season in Zion is from February to November (and again at Christmas).
-During shuttle season, personal vehicles are not permitted in Zion Canyon, so visitors will need to catch a shuttle.
-You can however drive in the other three sections of the park - East Zion, Kolob Canyons, and Kolob Terrace.
+During shuttle season, personal vehicles are not permitted in Zion Canyon, meaning visitors must ride a shuttle.
+You can, however, drive yourself in the other three sections of the park—East Zion, Kolob Canyons, and Kolob Terrace.

 2. What shuttle routes are available at Zion National Park?